Queenie Eye: Music video

 The music video for the song was directed by Simon Aboud, husband of McCartney's daughter Mary.
-The video is notable for the array of famous people that appear in it including: actors Johnny Depp, Jeremy Irons, Chris Pine, Jude Law, Sean Penn, Alice Eve, actor-comedian James Corden, Meryl Streep, actress-comedienne Tracey Ullman, models Kate Moss, Lily Cole, Laura Bailey, singers George Ezra, Jack Savoretti, Gary Barlow, artist Peter Blake, designer Tom Ford, comedian Howard Long, and many others who are shown dancing to the lyrics.
+The video is notable for the array of famous people that appear in it including: actors Johnny Depp, Jeremy Irons, Chris Pine, Jude Law, Sean Penn, Alice Eve, actor-comedian James Corden, Meryl Streep, actress-comedienne Tracey Ullman, models Kate Moss, Lily Cole, Laura Bailey, singers George Ezra, Jack Savoretti, Gary Barlow, artist Peter Blake, designer Tom Ford, comedian Howard Long, prima ballerina Tamara Rojo, model Daphne Selfe, and many others who are shown dancing to the song.

 Members of the public were also invited to participate in the video by way of a Twitter post on Paul McCartney's newsfeed.
 The Tweet asked people to send a photograph taken that day (Saturday) alongside their name and day's date.
 They were also asked to wear clothing that they would then wear at the video recording the following week (Wednesday) "somewhere in Central London".
 After a selection process by McCartney and his team, participants were advised by telephone on the Monday and Tuesday that they had been selected to appear in the music video.
 At that stage, they were advised of the location – ABBEY ROAD STUDIOS and then had to agree to a social media embargo until the video shoot was complete.
 They were also issued with the lyrics to the song which they were requested to learn ahead of the video shoot.
 Participants then spent the day at Abbey Road studios alongside the stars being filmed that day.
 Some were featured prominently in the video with others appearing in background shots.